nhantrichuyenanh/rblxstudio/md.Lua Learning/ManyWaysToCreateARainbowEffect.md

-## ◎ Why are there many ways of creating a rainbow effect?
+## ◎ Why are there many ways to create a rainbow effect?

 When scripting something in Luau, or programming in any language, a particular task can often be approached in several different ways, with each approach relying on specific APIs or programming concepts.